 Problem Statement

 Navigation apps have connected the world and people to their destinations.
-Growing vastly, navigation apps have adapted beyond drivers to bikers, walkers, bus riders, and event air transport.
+Growing vastly, navigation apps have adapted beyond drivers to bikers, walkers, bus riders, and even air transport.
 However, no defined path helps to support physically disabled people.
 Paths for walkers are exposed to stairs, and bike paths have rougher, trail-like terrain.
 However, all the paths leave users at the front of the building.
 This sparks a problem for physically disabled people, as their destination has not technically been reached.
 They now need to blindly go around the perimeter of the building, looking for an ADA entrance, delaying their arrival time.

-The ADA-Friendly Navigation App will be created to direct users throughout the full extent of their destination.
+The ADA-Friendly Navigation App will direct users throughout the full extent of their destination.
 This will include inside buildings, through ADA-friendly doors, and up ADA-friendly elevators.
 This navigation app will have a more accurate estimated time of arrival (ETA) based on the travel time of the physically disabled person.

 Project Vision and Scope

-Through the ADA-Friendly Navigation App, our company strives to help all types of people to discover the world, enriching everyone's lives with more experiences.
+Through the ADA-Friendly Navigation App, our company strives to help all types of people discover the world, enriching everyone's lives with more experiences.

 The ADA-Friendly Navigation App is a cell phone that fully routes physically disabled people to their destination through ADA-friendly pathways.
 The functionality of this app will route users throughout the insides of buildings, focusing on ramps, elevators, and ADA-supported doorways.